NorberMV/data-engineering/entregables/entregable_3/airflow_docker/README.md

 ```
 - Once the build is done, please go to `localhost:8080` in whatever browser you want.
 - Input `airflow` as the user and `airflow`for the password .
-- Once inside, before activate the DAG, please Add a new Redshift connection,
+- Once inside, before activate the DAG, please add a new Redshift connection as follows:
   - to do so go to Admin/Connections on the Airflow ui.
   - Fill the connection fields provided in the `.env` shared file, please use `"redshift_coder"` as the connection Id.
 - Finally activate the DAG, wait for it to turn dark green so that means the pipeline has run.